dannymendiola/sidekick/README.md

 ## 🦸 Holy plot points!

-**Sidekick** is an app that helps storytellers map out their worlds.
-Create, describe, and connect your story's moments, characters, themes, and locations.
+**Sidekick** is a creative storyteller's trusty companion!.
+Effortlessly map out the connections between characters, locations, themes, and moments.

 Currently under development for [SvelteHack 2024](https://hack.sveltesociety.dev/2024).
 This puts the target for release at January 10th, 2025

 ## 🌱 Project Status

-This app is early in its journey.
+**Sidekick** is early in its journey.
 Here's the plan:

 ### **Core features**